 Header Image

-Eldorado Gold Mineral Reserves as of September 30, 2022 (see note 1)
+Eldorado Gold Mineral Reserves as of September 30, 2023

 Project Proven Mineral Reserves Probable Mineral Reserves Total Proven and Probable